What Does FCW System Failed Mean And How Do You Fix It?

 Body Control Module ECU ECM BCM

-Failing that, you’ll need some reprogramming work.
+Failing that, you’ll need some reconfiguration work.

 How To Fix A Failed FCW System